sinanisler/SiForum/README.md

 # SiForum a WordPress Forum Theme
 **Minimalist Forum** and **Community Theme** made with **WordPress** and **BuddyPress**

-Inspired from Discourse, Disqus and NodeBB.
+Inspired from Discourse, Disqus, Flarum and NodeBB.
 But much much simpler...

 This is a OpenSource project.
 Feel free to contribute.